EricBorczuk/cloud-asset-uploader/README.md

 this will mean that you need the AWS CLI installed, and that you have called `aws configure` to save your credentials.
 To install the CLI, please see https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html.

-In addition, the server requires that you have a bucket in S3 called `uploads`.
+In addition, the server requires that you have a bucket in S3 that has read/write access configured for your configured user.

 Lastly, the server also requires that you have PostgreSQL 10 installed, and `psql`.
 A simple way to get this install for Mac is to follow the steps at https://postgresapp.com/ (Choose the download option that reads `Postgres.app with PostgreSQL 10, 11 and 12`).